canonical/launchpad-manual/docs/developer/tutorials/build-snaps-in-launchpad.rst

 Pre-requisites
 --------------

-To build a snap on Launchpad, you will need:
+To build a snap in Launchpad, you will need:

 - A Launchpad account (:ref:`how to create an account <create-and-personalise-your-launchpad-account>`).